Spell on sidelines makes sense to Ipswich’s Adam Webster

 But Webster worked his way back into the starting line-up after just two games out – and believes his manager was right to take him out of the limelight early on.

-He said: “I was expecting a massive step-up in quality coming to the and that's definitely been the case.
+He said: “I was expecting a massive step-up in quality coming to the Championship and that’s definitely been the case.

 “It was tough to get up to speed and it probably took me four or five games to really cope with the speed.